 The ECO group strives to help NHERI build parternships with other organizations and research programs within natural hazards fields.
 Building strong bonds with affiliated programs will spread outreach even further into new areas and expand the NHERI community.
 New avenues for collaboration will strengthen the NHERI program and widen the opportunities of all within the natural hazards research world.

-Approved minutes from ECO Committee meetings will be posted here for the NHERI community to review.
+Approved minutes from ECO Committee meetings are posted here for the NHERI community to review.

 Community members are welcome to email the ECO team with any comments, suggestions, or concerns about the outreach efforts of the NHERI program.
 Interested organizations or research programs who wish to partner with NHERI for outreach between our collective communities are also invited to reach out with this address: